AKN414-IND/My_WebUI_4_Model/README.md

   - Uses the Ollama model for generating code and project structure suggestions.

 - **Document Chat Mode:**
-  - Allows you to upload and chat with documents (PDF, TXT).
+  - Allows you to upload and chat with documents (PDF, TXT, or MD).
   - Utilizes advanced vector storage (FAISS) and retrieval to answer questions based on the content of uploaded documents.

 - **General Chat Mode:**